williamclot/character_creator/UPDATES.md

     - Add elements in the library (objective is to have a scrolling bar in each category)
     - Backend implementation with the MMF API
     - Look at the STL exporter

+**30/07/18**:

+- Created a colouring system that enables the user to quickly understand which mesh is being replaced.
+- Added a few new elements to the blender library
+- Looked at the STL exporter (doesn't work, all the meshes are at the middle of the scene...)